 Oocysts – The infected cat sheds thousands of oocysts in the feces.
 These are incredibly hardy and can survive in the environment for years.
 At this point, they are ‘unsporulated’ (and non-infective) but become sporulated between 1-5 days depending on environmental conditions.
 Once sporulated, they are infective.
 The next host becomes infected by ingesting water, food or soil contaminated with sporulated oocysts.

 Tachyzoites – Once ingested, oocysts cell walls dissolve, and the parasites invade host cells.
 Once inside, they convert to tachyzoites which rapidly multiply.
-Eventually, the cell ruptures and dies, releasing the tachyzoites into the bloodstream, where they are spread to other organs and tissues in the body.
+The cell ruptures and dies, and the tachyzoites are released into the bloodstream, where they are spread to other organs and tissues in the body.

 Bradyzoites – At this point, the host’s own immune system mounts an attack in the infection.
 In response to this, tachyzoites convert to bradyzoites, becoming cysts within the tissue.
 Tissue cysts can remain in the host for the entire lifetime.
 The location of these cysts varies from species to species, but commonly affected parts include the brain, eyes, heart and skeletal muscles.
 At this point, if the host (for example a rat, bird, cow etc) consumes infected tissue containing cysts, they become infected.

-Once a cat is infected, he begins to shed oocysts between 3-10 days and continues to do so for two weeks.
+Oocysts are shed in the stool 3-10 days after infection, which continues for two weeks.
 Felines are the only host who sheds oocysts in their feces.
-After a cat eats infected prey or raw meat containing cysts, they break open, multiplying in the small intestinal wall, producing oocysts, which are then shed in the feces.
-This is known as the intraintestinal cycle.
+After a cat eats infected prey or raw meat containing cysts, they break open, multiplying in the small intestinal wall, producing oocysts, which are then shed in the feces (intraintestinal cycle).
 Other tachyzoites in the intestinal wall move into other parts of the cat’s body, eventually forming bradyzoites (cysts).

 More severe symptoms will depend on which part of the body is infected but can include inflammation in the eye (retina, iris or cornea), pneumonia, central nervous system disorders such as head pressing and circling, pancreatitis, hepatitis (inflammation of the liver), jaundice, vomiting and diarrhea, enlarged lymph nodes.